Kids and mental health

 What is mental health in kids?

-Mental health in kids refers to a child’s social and emotional wellbeing.
+Mental health in children refers to a child's social and emotional wellbeing.
+A child's mental health affects how they feel, think and act.

-Why is kids' mental health important?
+Why is children's mental health important?

 Having good mental health is key to healthy child development and wellbeing.

-Kids need good mental health so they can:
+Children need good mental health so they can:

 - effectively deal with challenges